MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

     Previously, you need to point the controller ray at the object and click the **Grip** button.
 This feels very unnatural for interaction with objects that are near.
 When you're very close to an object, it's hard to point your controller ray at it to interact.
 (24187)

+* Fixed the issue: On PC and Quest, when attempting to delete any artifacts in the Environment Editor will crash Mesh while running.
+(28903)

 #### Events

 * For users with a license for Teams Premium but without Teams Core, we do not block their entrance into Mesh on PC, however they will not be able to access any events.
 We have provided the user with a more accurate error why they are not able to see events.
 (25623)